RouninMedia/protecting-your-email-address-via-svg-instead-of-js/README.md

     <object data="svg-email-protection.svg" type="image/svg+xml" /></object>

-Note that the same SVG graphics document may be embedded in hypertext once, or multiple times.
+Note that the same SVG graphics document may be embedded in hypertext once - or multiple times.

 ### HTML File